QWE-Ult/Upgradeable-Security-Contract/README.md

 # Upgradeable-Security-Contract
 A reusable, upgradable base contract built on OpenZeppelin’s upgradeable libraries.
 It provides out-of-the-box role-based access control, pausing, reentrancy guards, whitelist/blacklist management, emergency withdrawal modes, and UUPS upgradeability hooks—so you can inherit and focus only on your custom business logic.

-# upgradeable-security-contract

-A reusable, upgradable base contract built on OpenZeppelin’s upgradeable libraries.
-It provides out-of-the-box role-based access control, pausing, reentrancy guards, whitelist/blacklist management, emergency withdrawal modes, and UUPS upgradeability hooks—so you can inherit and focus only on your custom business logic.

----

 ## Features

 - **Role-Based Access Control**: Leverages OpenZeppelin’s `AccessControlUpgradeable` to manage `ADMIN_ROLE` and default admin.